 1. Resist the urge to straighten.

-"The messy bun is the imperfect, understated style—there's nothing precise or 'done' about it—no brushes, tongs or styling tools needed.
-It's the flyaways and rebelling baby hair that make this look—don't smooth these.”
+"The messy bun is the imperfect, understated style—there's nothing precise or 'done' about it.
+No brushes, tongs or styling tools are needed.
+It's the flyaways and rebelling baby hairs that make this look, so don't smooth these," recommends Hersheson.

 "You want to create a lived-in look, so start by adding in texture using a beach spray," explains Hersheson.
 Carlo recommends backcombing the hair in the ponytail at this point to build volume.

 "Finish by creating soft edges—pull a few loose hair strands from the nape of the neck and around the face.
 These flyaways are key to perfecting the look and owning it," explains Hersheson.
 Carlo suggests you "use the fingertips to tousle the surface of the hair on the scalp to make the whole thing look a little more lived-in."

 Set the look with a misting of medium-hold hair spray, such as Tresemmé Firm Hold Hairspray (£2).
 If you need more help, take a look at our video tutorial.
 You'll see Carlo show off his technique on me.

 Simply follow this expert advice and may you never experience a droopy bun again.